classroomtechtools/ctt_appmaker_graveyard/README.md

 ### Installation

 You need to install the Splah Page from a super user account, or one that has permissions to Admin Directory.
+It runs from the user account, but needs elevated permissions to work properly.
+The workaround is that the first launch needs to be from a super user.

 1. Install the OU Service first, per [these instructions](#32-install-server-side-ou-service).
 When you install, note the address the OU service is published to.
-2. [Download the zip file](SplashPageOpenSource_MIT.zip?raw=true), make a new project, import it
+2. [Download the zip file](zips/SplashPageOpenSource_MIT.zip?raw=true), make a new project, import it
 3. Open the `Ou` server-side file, and change line #4 to match your url for the OU service, and the password if you changed it.
 2. Wait as the database is populated with all OUs found on your domain, and your super admin user is created
 3. When "Complete" is shown, go to the hamburger menu and click on "Database", scroll down to where it says "Edit Audience" and inspect the settings for each OU.